 There are several options available when deciding where to stay in Taipei.
-Your choice of a neighbourhood will impact the kind of travel experience you can enjoy.
-Among the neighbourhoods and districts you can choose from are Xinyi, Zhongzheng, Wanhua, Xinyi, Zhongshan, and Da’an.
+Your choice of a neighbourhood will impact the kind of travel experience you can enjoy and the things you want to do in Taipei.

-The world's tallest building, Taipei 101, as well as the Taipei World Trade Center, National Sun Yat-sen Memorial Hall, and Taipei International Convention Center, are some of the attractions around Xinyi.
-If you want to get fantastic views of the city, you can hike up the Xianshan Hiking trail.
+The world's tallest building, Taipei 101 (book your ticket online, skip the line with priority pass), as well as the Taipei World Trade Center, National Sun Yat-sen Memorial Hall, and Taipei International Convention Center, are just some of the attractions around Xinyi.

 Why Avoid Xinyi?

-Although Xinyi is accessible for everything that you may need while in the area, it can be an expensive stay.
-The place may also be too crowded as it is often filled with both locals and tourists exploring the area.
+Although Xinyi might have everything that you may need during your stay in Taipei, it can be a little expensive.
+The place may also be too crowded, as it is often filled with both locals and tourists exploring the area.